Ken Avery begins his 12th year as Gardener.

 Our building chairman, Mr. Wilbur Tusler, is at Sanibel Island until March with his new wife.
 He has turned over his set of specifications to Mr. Henry J. Neils, a new member whose interest and generosity have been a god-send to us all.
 Mr. Neils, former president of Flower City Ornamental Iron Co., has consented to help supervise construction in Tus’s absence.
 Now that we are near completion, we are looking for volunteers to "baby-sit” the Shelter so that it may be always open to the thousands that visit the Garden in the summer.
 This will allow more time to our Curator, Mr. Kenneth Avery, for conducting tours.
 This should be a “fun" project with a friend or just with your knitting.
 Your Board of Directors wish to thank all of you for your generosity and vote of confidence to us but we do want to remind you that WE ARE NOT OVER THE HUMP YET.

-Mrs Faragher’s letter highlights two important points about the Shelter.
-First, she it instituting the concept of a volunteer staff to greet guests when the Shelter is open.
-This program, managed by the Friends, has continued to the present day.
-Second, she mentions the fireplace stone.
+NOTES: Mrs Faragher’s letter highlights several important points about the Shelter.
+First, it was Mr. Neils who made a major gift late in 1969 which allowed construction to be completed; second, she is instituting the concept of a volunteer staff to greet guests when the Shelter is open.
+This program, managed by the Friends, has continued to the present day; third, she mentions the fireplace stone.
 The initial plans for the shelter called for a Franklin Stove as a fireplace was thought to be too expensive for the Friends' budget.
 That is the time Friends members Mr. & Mrs. Alexander Dean stepped in and provided the funds to construct a fireplace, the exterior of which is cut stone from Wisconsin.
-The gift was a memorial in memory of their daughter Kathleen Dean Hilman from both the Deans and from Kathleen's Girl Scout friends.
+The fireplace and the large copper fireplace hood was a memorial in memory of their daughter Kathleen Dean Hillman, who died at age 25 in July 1968.
+That money came from both the Deans and from Kathleen's Girl Scout friends.
 A plaque is on the wall to the right of the mantle.

 Martha was a Mycological Society member and had been Secretary from 1926 to 1943.